Flitternie/GraphQ_IR/README.md

 # GraphQ IR: Unified Intermediate Representation for the Semantic Parsing of Graph Query Languages

-This repository contains source code for the EMNLP 2022 Long Paper "GraphQ IR: Unifying the Semantic Parsing of Graph Query Languages with One Intermediate Representation".
+This repository contains source code for the EMNLP 2022 Long Paper "GraphQ IR: Unifying the Semantic Parsing of Graph Query Languages with One Intermediate Representation" ([Full Paper](https://arxiv.org/abs/2205.12078)).

 ## Setup